amaabca/bundler-auto-update/README.md

 The default test suite command is `rake`.
 You can specify a custom one with the `-c` option

     bundle-auto-update -c rake test:all

+You may specify gems which bundler-auto-update should not attempt to update in `.donotupdate`.

+    rails
+    pg
+    nokogiri

 ## Sample output